 Students of the Faculty of Policy Management and the Faculty of Environment and Information Studies can register for the GIGA Program courses regardless of their faculty, student year, or admission method.
 In addition, students can be awarded a GIGA Program Certificate (Certificate of Completion) if they apply to become a GIGA Certificate Course Student in advance and fulfill the requirements described on the Keio University Student Website.
-Details are provided on the keio.jp portal or Keio University Student Website.
+Details are provided on keio.jp or the Keio University Student Website.